Angel2367716/TriviaGame/pseudocode.md

             *inside the function write game dot clicked (e) *note: e is used to store an event.
 So if we are passing e onto this function and also passing e onto the click we are actually passing through the event.
 We are passing through what is being click <!--move to 9)click method-->✅

-2)create questions and asnwers you would like to display on your game, also get include the image to the gif you would like to display if the player answered right ✅
+2)create questions and answers you would like to display on your game, also get include the image to the gif you would like to display if the player answered right ✅
-    a)create an array with the questions and answers for your game (make sure you name this variable something that will not confuse you).  ✅ i)the questions and asnwers will be the object of the array✅ ii)for this section you can use the following objects: question, answers, correctAnswers, image✅ 3)create a game object with the following properties: questions, currentQuestion, counter(<!--here you are setting up how much time you want the player to have in order to answer a question-->), correct(<!--keeps track of correct answers-->), incorrect(<!--keeps track of incorrect answers the player makes-->), also include the following methods: a countdown method, a load question method, a next question method, a timeup method, a results method, a click method, an asnwered correctly method, an answeredIncorrectly method, and a reset method✅ a)specific instructions ✅
+    a)create an array with the questions and answers for your game (make sure you name this variable something that will not confuse you).  ✅ i)the questions and answers will be the object of the array✅ ii)for this section you can use the following objects: question, answers, correctAnswers, image✅ 3)create a game object with the following properties: questions, currentQuestion, counter(<!--here you are setting up how much time you want the player to have in order to answer a question-->), correct(<!--keeps track of correct answers-->), incorrect(<!--keeps track of incorrect answers the player makes-->), also include the following methods: a countdown method, a load question method, a next question method, a timeup method, a results method, a click method, an asnwered correctly method, an answeredIncorrectly method, and a reset method✅ a)specific instructions ✅